Mephedrone

-In addition to its stimulant effects, mephedrone produces side effects, of which bruxism is the most common.
-The metabolism of mephedrone has been studied in rats and humans and the metabolites can be detected in urine after usage.
+Mephedrone is typically found in tablet or crystal form, and users may swallow, snort, or inject it.
+Its effects are similar to those of MDMA, amphetamines, and cocaine, producing euphoria and increased sociability.
+Mephedrone is rapidly absorbed, with a half-life of about two hours, and is primarily metabolized by CYP2D6 enzymes.
+Its effects are dose-dependent.
+Side effects can include cardiovascular changes and anxiety.

-Mephedrone was first synthesised in 1929, but did not become widely known until it was rediscovered in 1999–2000 at which point it was legal to produce and possess in many countries.
-By 2000, mephedrone was reported to be available for sale on the internet, by 2008 law enforcement agencies had become aware of the compound, and by 2010, it had been reported in most of Europe, becoming particularly prevalent in the United Kingdom.
+Mephedrone was first synthesised in 1929 but remained relatively obscure until it was rediscovered around 1999–2000.
+At that time, it was legal to produce and possess in many countries.
+By 2000, mephedrone was available for sale on the Internet.
+By 2008, law enforcement agencies had become aware of the substance, and by 2010, it had been reported in most European countries, with significant prevalence in the United Kingdom.
 Mephedrone was first made illegal in Israel in 2008, followed by Sweden later that year.
-In 2010, it was made illegal in many European countries and in December 2010, the EU ruled it illegal.
-In Australia, New Zealand and the United States, it is considered an analog of other illegal drugs and can be controlled by laws similar to the US Federal Analog Act.
-In September 2011, the US temporarily classified mephedrone as a Schedule I drug, effective October 2011.
-This classification was made permanent in July 2012 with the passage of the Synthetic Drug Abuse Prevention Act (SDAPA).
+By 2010, many European countries had banned the substance, and in December of that year, the European Union ruled it illegal.
+In Australia, New Zealand, and the United States, it is considered an analog of other illegal drugs and can be controlled under laws similar to the US Federal Analog Act.
+In September 2011, the US temporarily classified mephedrone as a Schedule I drug, with the classification taking effect in October 2011.
+This was made permanent in July 2012 with the passage of the Synthetic Drug Abuse Prevention Act (SDAPA).

 Uses

 Recreational

-Users have reported that mephedrone causes euphoria, stimulation, an enhanced appreciation for music, an elevated mood, decreased hostility, improved mental function and mild sexual stimulation; these effects are similar to the effects of cocaine, amphetamines and MDMA, and last different amounts of time depending on the way the drug is taken.
+Users have reported that mephedrone causes euphoria, stimulation, an enhanced appreciation for music, an elevated mood, decreased hostility, improved mental function and mild sexual stimulation; these effects are similar to the effects of cocaine, amphetamines and MDMA, and last different lengths of time depending on the way the drug is taken.
 Of 70 Dutch users of mephedrone, 58 described it as an overall pleasant experience and 12 described it as an unpleasant experience.
 In a survey of UK users who had previously taken cocaine, most users found it produced a better-quality and longer-lasting high and was less addictive.
 The users were also asked to compare the "risk", and they answered that it was equal.
 A study of users in Northern Ireland found they did not equate the fact that mephedrone was legal with it being safe to use.
 This was contrary to another study in New Zealand, where users of benzylpiperazine thought that because it was legal, it was safe.